Our Curriculum

 ...guided by 5 PILLARS of learning.

-Five rotating approaches are woven into the curriculum to integrate a varied learning experience.
+Five rotating approaches are woven into the curriculum to integrate a varied learning experience and reach all types of learners.
+These approaches reflect the process of how people grow and change.

 ME